Sonnet 383

 Our hearts and souls still bound together—one;

-Which lips express remorse unto which ear?
+Whose lips express remorse unto which ear,

-As we in pressured silence time now bide
+As we in heavy silence now abide,

 We cannot lay dear love in battle down,